wilinger/django-htmx-app-demo/README.md

 <!-- ABOUT THE PROJECT -->
 ## Django notecard app

-Just a simple Django notecard demo app
+A simple Django notecard app to demonstrate security considerations in a CICD workflow.

 ### Resources used
 * Secrets management with [Doppler](https://www.doppler.com/)